softwareconstruction240/softwareconstruction/chess/3-web-api/getting-started.md

 The Starter Code has three folders: `dataAccess`, `serverTests`, and `web`.
 Do the following to move them into your project:

 1. Copy the [server](starter-code/server/) folder into the `server/src/main/java` folder.
-This contains a basic implementation of an HTTP server that allows the pass off tests to programatically start and stop your server, as well as the code to host a web browser interface for experimenting with your endpoints.
+This contains a basic implementation of an HTTP server that allows the pass off tests to programmatically start and stop your server, as well as the code to host a web browser interface for experimenting with your endpoints.
-1. Copy the [web](starter-code/web/) folder to the `server/src/main/resources` folder.
-The `web` folder contains the files that implement the web browser interface for experimenting with your endpoints.
 1. Copy the [dataAccess](starter-code/dataAccess/) folder into the `server/src/main/java` folder.
 This contains an exception class that you will throw whenever there is a data access error.
 1. Create the folder `server/src/test/java`.
 Right click on the folder and select the option to mark the directory as `test sources root`.
 This tells IntelliJ where to look for code to run as tests.

    ![mark test root](mark-test-root.png)

 1. Copy the [serverTests](starter-code/serverTests/) folder to the `server/src/test/java/passoffTests` folder.
 The `serverTests` folder contains the server test cases.
 1. Create the folder `server/src/main/resources`.
 Right click on the folder and select the option to mark the directory as `resources root`.
-This tells IntelliJ that it should include the directory when it compiling the code to your `out` directory.
+This tells IntelliJ that it should include the directory when compiling the code to your `out` directory.
+1. Copy the [resources/web](starter-code/resources/web/) folder to the `server/src/main/resources` folder.
+The `web` folder contains the files that implement the web browser interface for experimenting with your endpoints.

 This should result in the following additions to your project.